 Valves control the flow of water.
 So whenever they wear out, they often need to be replaced.
 It is recommended to contact a professional, as the valves need to be removed from behind the wall and replaced with new components.
 A job like this is no easy feat, especially for someone with limited to no experience handling a plumbing issue of this magnitude.

 Inside the handle to your bathtub faucet is a special stem component.
 This stem is responsible for allowing the flow of water to go through the faucet, and the handle is what controls whether this stem is open or closed.

-If your bathtub handle is broken or damaged, it won’t be able to secure the grip on the stem that is needed to shut off the flow of water.
+If your bathtub handle is broken or damaged, or the set screw has loosened, it won’t be able to secure the grip on the stem that is needed to shut off the flow of water.
 Replacing the handle isn’t nearly as complex or difficult as replacing a faulty valve.

 However, if you have a bathtub faucet with two handles, you will have a much easier time removing and replacing them compared to if your faucet just has one handle.
 As such, you may want to secure the services of a licensed plumber in the event that you have only one handle.